by John Clarkson BA(Hons) MSc

 Till now, satellite communications have met most of these criteria.
 Everyone who can afford a smart phone can now buy and sell their commodities.
-The same cannot is not true for the Moon Landings for example.
-It was an inspirational event, but unsustainable and before its time.
+The same cannot be said to be true for the Moon Landings.
+It was an inspirational series of events, but unsustainable and before its time.

 I believe that Space based Solar Power could become the bridge to a new solar based civilization.
 I’m so convinced by this that I’m making a documentary film about it (see below).
 It will be driven by a number of crises: perfects storms that oddly compliment each other, even though one is the cause of the other!

 The Coming Crises

 As the population grows the demand for energy rises.
 On average it rises by 7% a year since 1950.
 If you understand basic maths, you will know that this is a doubling time of 10 years.
 (Every percentage rate rise over time is exponential growth!)
 Humans have required an increase in fossil fuels of double the amount every 10 years.
 This is unsustainable for non-renewable resources like oil, gas or coal.
 By 2100 all of these are predicted to be uneconomic to extract in any great amounts to sustain our population numbers by then.

 Climate Change is the most pressing problem of our age.
 Politicians want a single answer, that is simple to sell to the people.
 Instead they have conflicting solutions.
 Everything from ‘clean coal’ to solar farms are being touted.
 Behavioural changes such as mass veganism won’t work.
 This complexity and corruption means nothing gets done.